TESScience/SPyFFI/INSTALL.md

 ### easy Python dependencies
 Make sure you have recent versions of the following astronomy-related libraries installed.
 Using `pip` is an easy way to do this (the `--upgrade` flag will make sure you get the most up-to-date version if you have something already installed):

-    pip install distribute --upgrade
     pip install matplotlib --upgrade
     pip install numpy --upgrade
     pip install astropy --upgrade
     pip install astroquery --upgrade
-    pip install git+https://github.com/ericmandel/pyds9.git#egg=pyds9 --upgrade
-    (the last of these allows you to connect to ds9 directly from Python.
-If you don't have ds9, get it!)

 ### SpyFFI Python scripts
 Change to the directory into which you want to install SPyFFI (e.g. ~/code/).
 From, here clone this git repository with